-Click on the title of the project you are interested in to get to a more detailed description including the contact details of the supervisor of the project.
-For further information please contact the supervisor.
+Click on the title of the project you are interested in to get a more detailed description.
+Reach out to the respective supervisor with the help of the provided contact details.

-Are you researcher and would you like to announce a project?
-Please fill in this project formand send to Kristin.Peisker@igp.uu.se.
+Are you a researcher and would like to announce a project?
+Please contact firstname.lastname@example.org.

 Project courses at IGP are offered as 7.5, 15 or 30 credit courses.

 For students interested in these courses:

 Please apply by filling in the Project Agreement.
 Note that you have to agree on a project with your supervisor to be eligible for the course.
 Apply for the course at antagning.se.
 Do not forget to upload the filled form with your application.

 If you - as a supervisor - accept a project student or intern, please follow the instructions outlined in the Procedure for student projects and unpaid internships at IGP, before the person is registered in Columbus.